stf8org/stf/README.md

 </li><li>
 STF is the most simple, <b>effective</b>, and easy to comprehend way to accurately represent all knowledge and understanding!
 </li><li>
-STF Books of Symbols contain everything imaginable and you can make your own to represent anything inside!
+<B>STF Books of Symbols</b> contain everything imaginable and you can make your own to represent anything inside!
 </li><li>
 Concepts are connected by Associative References
 </li><li>
-STF: Standard Text Format has your TEXT as Symbols in STF BOOKs with WRAPs and two simple things, a CUBE and a BALL, represented by Bits!
+STF: Standard Text Format has your TEXT as Symbols in STF BOOKs with WRAPs and Refinements and two simple things, a CUBE and a BALL, represented by Bits!
 </li><li>
 Everything gets a cube with a ball.
 </li><li>